Many of your craft room dreams can be come a reality. Let's start working through the details.

 For a multi-use studio, it is important to integrate a creative space and work space.
 This is something that Mary worked on as she designed her craft room.
 She even has great placement for her waste bin storage so she can just "whoosh” away the trash when she's done crafting.

 With so many details it may seem like a craft room will never be organized.
-However, with a lot of planning and prep you can turn your craft room dreams into reality.
+However, with a lot of planning and prep you can turn your dream crafting room designs into reality.

 Learn more about Mackenzie, Mary and Keisha in our Featured Studio section.